-As an alternative, if you wish to assert that the object should be fully converted and no proxies should be created, you can use proxy.tols({create\proxies : false}).
-If a proxy would be created, an error is raised instead.
+As an alternative, if you wish to assert that the object should be fully converted and no proxies should be created, you can use proxy.toJs({create\proxies : false}).
+If a proxy would be created, a ConversionError is raised instead.